Peterpiotr/siguren-documentation/docs/source/equipment/control-interface/hmi-screens/introduction.rst

      - brake counter.

    - Displayng warning and fault messages and guidance on how to solve them.
    - Displaying the events log.
-Last 10 events are stored in memory after MS HMI reset or power OFF.
+Last 10 events are stored in memory after MS HMI Reset or power OFF.
    - Change the MotoSuiveur® settings.
 Configuration has a secure access code at different levels.
    - Displaying maintenance information of MotoSuiveur®.